• Browse topics

 normal-sword

 Now things are looking better!
-We can take on almost enemy that comes our way.
-But can we take this one step further.
-Let’s look at the terminal below to see what we can do!
+We can take on almost any enemy that comes our way.
+But can we take this one step further?

 We should get: rO0ABXNyABFnYWRnZXQuRXZpbEdhZGdldJlTufMW09bEAgABTAAHY29tbWFuZHQAEkxqYXZhL2xhbmcvU3RyaW5nO3hwdAAIc2h1dGRvd24=